Berbera: Modernity

-The city remains a competitive regional port and in 2016 a US$442 million agreement was reached between DP World and the government of Somalia.
+The city remains a competitive regional port and in 2016 a US$442 million agreement was reached between DP World and the government of Somaliland.
 The deal involves enhancing and operating the regional trade and logistics hub at the Port of Berbera.
 The project, which will be phased in, will also involve the setting up of a free zone.

 On 1 March 2018, Ethiopia became a major shareholder following an agreement with DP World and the Somaliland Port Authority.
 DP World holds a 51% stake in the project, Somaliland 30% and Ethiopia the remaining 19%.
 As part of the agreement, the government of Ethiopia will invest in infrastructure to develop the Berbera Corridor as a trade gateway for the inland country, which is one of the fastest growing countries in the world.
 There are also plans to construct an additional berth at the Port of Berbera, in line with the Berbera master plan, which DP World has started implementing, while adding new equipment to further improve efficiencies and productivity of the port.

 On 24 June 2021, The CEO of DP World officially announced the second phase of the Berbera port upgrade during the inauguration ceremony for the completion of the first phase.
 The second phase includes extending the new quay from 400 to 1,000 metres, and adding seven more ship-to-shore gantry cranes, bringing the total to ten and enabling the expanded port to handle up to two million TEU containers a year.

-The agreement comes as part of a larger government-to-government Memorandum of understanding between Government of the United Arab Emirates and the Government of Somaliland to further strengthen their strategic ties.
+The agreement comes as part of a larger government-to-government memorandum of understanding between Government of the United Arab Emirates and the Government of Somaliland to further strengthen their strategic ties.
 Somalia's attempts to obstruct and block the deal were frustrated and failed to stop the project from commencing.